Posted on

 - age, or

-- status as a military veteran.1
+- status as a military veteran.

-Terminating a whistleblower for their protected activities is against labor law.
-Many federal and state laws explicitly protect whistleblowers.2 Even when there is no explicit legal protection in a statute, it can be improper as a violation of public policy.
+Even when there is no explicit legal protection in a statute, it can be improper as a violation of public policy.
 Even non-termination employment actions, like a demotion, amount to whistleblower retaliation.

-- demoting them,
+- demoting you,

-- reducing their salary.3
+- reducing your salary.3

 You can be wrongfully terminated even if you quit.
-Known as a constructive dismissal, it involves working conditions that have become so intolerable that a reasonable person in your shoes would decide that their only alternative was to resign.4 Constructive dismissals are a type of termination.
-If the termination would have been for an unlawful purpose, including a hostile working environment caused by sexual harassment, it can amount to wrongful termination.
+Known as a constructive dismissal, it involves working conditions that have become so intolerable that a reasonable person in your shoes would decide that their only alternative was to resign.4

-Example: William is a cashier at a small deli.
-He knows that the owners are struggling to stay open, but his paychecks have started to come late.
-In one, he was not compensated for his overtime hours.
-After a week has passed since his most recent check was supposed to arrive, William confronts the owner.
-He demands his paycheck and the overtime wages that he had earned but had not been paid.
+Example: William is a cashier at a small deli in Van Nuys.
+He knows that the owners are struggling to stay open, but his paychecks suddenly stop.
+Finally William confronts the owner and demands the wages he has not been paid.
+Rather than paying William, the owner fires him on the spot.

 - hours worked,